High estrogen symptoms tend to appear along with the signs of low testosterone, decreasing libido and even increasing your risk of cancer. Learn more.

 High estrogen symptoms in men

 The most common high estrogen symptoms in men include sexual dysfunction of various kinds, from low desire to fewer erections.
-But estrogen affects the entire body.
-A man might experience infertility, enlarged breasts, urinary symptoms, belly fat, fatigue, diminishing muscle, depression, or type 2 diabetes.
+But estrogen affects your entire body.
+A man might experience:

 What causes high estrogen symptoms in men?

-Remember that as estrogen increases, testosterone tends to drop.
-The result can be a bad feedback loop, pushing estrogen levels down further.
+The result of an increase in estrogen and decrease in testosterone can be a bad feedback loop, pushing estrogen levels down further.
 But being short of estrogen is also a problem.

 How to manage high estrogen symptoms in men